Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/data/zoo/README.md

   - 5 = Amphibian = 4 instances
   - 6 = Insect = 8 instances
   - 7 = Other = 10 instances

 ---

 ## File Structure

 - `zoo.csv`: Main dataset file.
 - `README.md`: Documentation file (this file).
 - `configuration.json`: Configuration file containing the instructions for DatasetPreprocessor.
+- `results_images/`: A folder containing the charts of the metrics analyzed.
+- `results_metrics.json`: The json file containing the results of the models for this dataset.

 ---